Social media marketing is hard work.

 Measuring social media marketing is also challenging.

 The goal is to get good enough data to make good marketing decisions.
 That is definitely possible, even when tracking a tricky, diverse source of traffic like social media in a new tool like GA4.
+Run the reports, export to a Google Sheet and review your social media strategy.

 The best social media outcomes aren’t in your Analytics.